Shaun Wilson-Miller: Book

-In 2019 Penguin Random House published the autobiography of Shaun's father, Cameron, with content from the original book.
+In 2019 Penguin Random House published the autobiography of Miller's father, Cameron, with content from the original book.
 The book is titled An Awesome Ride Through a Father's Eyes and was co-authored with Andrew Clarke.

 Movie

-Shaun's father, Cameron Miller, is currently in negotiations with movie studios about the production of the movie An Awesome Ride.
+Miller's father, Cameron Miller, is currently in negotiations with movie studios about the production of the movie An Awesome Ride.